Mikejo5000/vsts-docs-pr/docs/pipelines/targets/webapp-for-container.md

 ## CD settings on Azure web app

+**[TBD]**
-Explain the difference between using CD settings on the Azure web app vs setting up a pipeline with the Azure web app deployment task.
+*Explain the difference between using CD settings on the Azure web app vs setting up a pipeline with the Azure web app deployment task.*
+**[TBD]**

 ## Deploying conditionally

-You may choose to deploy only certain builds to your Azure web app.
+You may choose to deploy only specific builds to your Azure web app.

 # [Designer](#tab/designer)

-In your release pipeline you can implement various checks and conditions to control the deployment.
+In your release pipeline you can implement various checks and conditions to control the deployment:

 * Set **branch filters** to configure the **continuous deployment trigger** on the artifact of the release pipeline.
 * Set **pre-deployment approvals** as a pre-condition for deployment to an environment.